dinde451/jarr.d1/Jarulfs_Guide.md

 2.2.3 works.
 Some monsters can actually hit you twice in one attack.
 Many monsters have more than one attack, in such cases, two times are given.
-The first attack will be the main attack, that is, the one that have data within the tables in chapter 5.2 while the second is the one explained in the foot notes.
+The first attack will be the main attack, that is, the one that have data within the tables in CHAPTER_LINK_monster-data while the second is the one explained in the foot notes.
 Usually the main attack will be the melee attack while the second attack is a spell attack.